 MKTG 886 Seminar in Marketing Analytics (Units: 3)

 Review of quantitative techniques to address strategic problems in marketing such as pricing, advertising, consumer choice modeling, customer relationship management, and assessing the effectiveness of marketing activities.
 Quantitative techniques covered include spreadsheet modeling, data visualization, optimization, multiple linear regression, and logistic regression.
 (Plus-minus letter grade only)

 MKTG 888 Product Development and Management (Units: 3)

 Identifies innovative marketing strategies, familiarizes student with product development and management processes for creating new products and bringing them to the market.
 Professional marketing plans for new or existing products.
 (Plus-minus letter grade only)

 MKTG 899 Independent Study (Units: 1-3)

 Intensive study of a particular problem under the direction of a marketing faculty member.
 Open only to graduate students of demonstrated ability to do independent work.
-(Plus-minus letter grade only) [CSL may be available; consult index for page reference.]
+(Plus-minus letter grade only) [CSL may be available]